Originally Posted by D20ragon

 Wrathful Smiting (Su)

 : Beginning at 17th level, a paladin may sacrifice one of her uses of Smite Evil for each encounter in a day in order to deliver a massive shockwave of divine energy.
-As a Standard action, the paladin may perform a melee attack, and if she succeeds, she deals 1d6 holy damage per paladin level to each creature in a 20' burst from the struck creature.
+As a Standard action, the paladin may perform a melee attack, and if she succeeds, she deals 1d6 holy damage per paladin level to each creature in a 20' burst centered on the struck creature.

 Code of Conduct: